-We are Four Brick Court chambers, a leading set of family law barristers based in Temple, London.
+4 Brick Court is the Chambers of Ian Griffin, a long-established set of family law barristers based in the Temple, one of the main legal districts in London.

-We have 37 members practicing in all areas of family law with particular emphasis on public law (care proceedings) and private law (child arrangements).
+We have 37 members practising in all areas of family law with particular emphasis on public law (care proceedings) and private law (child arrangements).

 In care proceedings we represent local authorities, parents, children’s guardians and other family members at all levels of court.
 Members of chambers have appeared in important landmark decisions in this field such as the House of Lords decision in Re B (Children) UKHL 35 concerning the standard of proof.